mkrivoguz/TIL/README.md

 Hello

 I'm Maxim Krivoguz.
 I'm QA in Waverley Software.
-I want to learn Automated Testing because it helps me in the future
+I want to learn Automated Testing because it helps me in the future.

 Today I learned basic Github staff like:
 Created an open source repository.